Maria Sampen

 Maria Sampen, Professor of Violin at University of Puget Sound, enjoys a vibrant career as concerto soloist, recitalist, chamber musician and teacher.
 Equally at home with repertoire ranging from classical to avant-garde to popular styles, Dr. Sampen has delighted audiences with her eclectic programs, her passionate performance style and her highly expressive playing.
 She has performed in Europe, Asia, Canada and all over the United States.

 Dr. Sampen’s solo and chamber music appearances have brought her to prominent venues including Carnegie Hall Weill Recital Hall, Symphony Space (NY), Bruno Walter Auditorium at Lincoln Center, Town Hall (Seattle), the Chicago Cultural Center and the Detroit Institute of Art.
 She has given recitals and masterclasses at universities throughout the country including the University of Michigan, Cornell, Eastman, the Boston Conservatory, the University of Oregon, the University of Minnesota, Bowling Green State University, Vanderbilt, and the University of Washington.
-She has also been a guest recitalist and master class clinician at the University of British Columbia and the Sichuan Conservatory in Chengdu, China.
+She has also been a guest soloist and master class clinician at the University of British Columbia and the Sichuan Conservatory in Chengdu, China.

-Watch Dr. Sampen perform the Grażyna Bacewicz Sonata No. 2 for Solo Violin, Presto on YouTube
+Watch Dr. Sampen perform the Grażyna Bacewicz Sonata No. 2 for Solo Violin, Presto on YouTube.

 Education